 Applying The Dispatcher Script Pattern

 Migrating to the dispatcher script pattern is very straightforward.
-In fact, I suspect ChatGPT will be able to execute these steps with the right request.
+I suspect ChatGPT will be able to execute these steps with the right request.

 Sample dispatcher script implementation